gcallah/Economics/PriceGouging/price-gouging.md

 and the seller.
 Sometimes, this is naïvely been interpreted as meaning that the buyer ought to value the good he is acquiring as equal to the value the good he was giving up, and vice a versa for the seller.
-As I noted previously (https://mises.org/mises-daily/carl-menger-nature-value ), that interpretation would produce an absurd situation in which the two parties to be willing to exchange the two goods back-and-forth without limit.
+As I noted previously (https://mises.org/mises-daily/carl-menger-nature-value ), that interpretation would produce an absurd situation in which the two parties would be willing to exchange the two goods back-and-forth without limit.

 But I think we can rescue Aristotle's idea of "equal values" by turning to the concept of economic surplus.
-(https://en.wikipedia.org/wiki/Economic_surplus) This surplus arises for a consumer, when the consumer can purchase a good for less than the maximum price, they would be willing to pay for it.
-For instance, if I can enjoy a lunch at Bunky's market down the road from me for $10, but I would be willing to pay $15 for the same meal, then I enjoyed a five dollar "consumer surplus."
-Meanwhile, if Bunky's would have been willing to sell me that meal for $7.50, then Bunky's enjoyed a $2.50 producer surplus.
+(https://en.wikipedia.org/wiki/Economic_surplus) This surplus arises for a consumer when the consumer can purchase a good for less than the maximum price they would be willing to pay for it.
+For instance, if I can enjoy a lunch at Mr. Bunky's market down the road from me for $10, but I would be willing to pay $15 for the same meal, then I enjoyed a five dollar "consumer surplus."
+Meanwhile, if Mr. Bunky's would have been willing to sell me that meal for $7.50, then Mr. Bunky's enjoyed a $2.50 producer surplus.

 Without meaning to suggest that this is what Aristotle "really meant," we can render his search for equality in exchange